pomodorozhong/typescript-project-template/README.md

 ## Parcel usage

-To watch the chage of source code and automatically rebuild:
+To watch the change of source code and automatically rebuild:

 ```sh
 npm run dev